How To Write User Stories That Deliver Real Business Value

 - The Importance of Roles in User Stories and 3 Ways of Finding Candidates

-How to Write Initial User Stories for the Product Backlog
+How to Write User Stories as a Product Owner, Domain Expert, or Stakeholder

-- INVEST in Your User Stories for Effective Communication
+- INVEST in Writing Good User Stories for Effective Communication

 - INDEPENDENT User Stories Expedite Delivery of Working Software